sf-wdi-38/js-oop-flower-power/readme.md

 * adds variable or function directly to the instance
 * overwrites constructor properties/methods by replacing them
 * overwrites prototype properties/methods by being earlier on the lookup chain!

+**Static variables and functions**
+* add values or behaviors directly to the constructor function
+* these attributes are not specific to any one instance but apply to the type
+* examples: Math.PI, Apartments.all